There are several ways to analyze a security to decide whether it’s worth investing in. Most approaches fall into two broad categories:

 **EBT = earnings (profits) before taxes

-In the example above, the company sold $200,000 of products but ended with $55,000 of net income after paying for inventory (COGS), operational expenses (EBIT), interest, and taxes.
-From there, the company paid $20,000 in dividends to shareholders, leaving them with $35,000 of retained earnings.
+In this example, the company sold $200,000 of products and ended with $55,000 of net income after paying for inventory (COGS), operating expenses (EBIT), interest, and taxes.
+It then paid $20,000 in dividends, leaving $35,000 as retained earnings.

 Cost of goods sold (COGS) increased by 250% due to costs related to COVID-19 safety measures.
 Additional capital was spent on various items, including personal protective equipment (PPE), supplemental liability insurance, and cleaning supplies.